antoniwan/bsky-rusty-tools/README.md

 ## 🔧 Features

-- 🔐 Authenticate with your BlueSky account
+- 🔐 Authenticate with your BlueSky account using app passwords
 - 🚪 Logout and securely erase stored credentials
 - 👤 Fetch and display your profile info
 - 📥 Save a snapshot of your current followers in a local SQLite database